rhymeyang/Se/docs/308B/Chapter05.md

 Management is ultimately responsible for all activities that take place in an IS operations department.
 The primary high-level management activities that govern IS operations are

-- **Development of processes and procedures**
-  - Every repetitive activity performed by any operations personnel should be documented in the form of a _process_ or _procedure_.
+- **Development of processes and procedures**<br/>Every repetitive activity performed by any operations personnel should be documented in the form of a _process_ or _procedure_.
 This means that documents that describe each step of every process and procedure need to be developed, reviewed, approved by management, and made available to operations staff.
-- **Development of standards**
-  - From the way that operations perform tasks to the brands and technologies used, _standards_ drive consistency in everything that IS operations does.
+- **Development of standards**<br/>From the way that operations perform tasks to the brands and technologies used, _standards_ drive consistency in everything that IS operations does.
-- **Resource allocation**
-  - Management is responsible for allocating resources that support IS operations, including manpower, technology, and budget.
+- **Resource allocation**<br/>Management is responsible for allocating resources that support IS operations, including manpower, technology, and budget.
 Resource allocation should align with the organization’s mission, goals, and objectives.
-- **Process management**
-  - All IS operations processes should be measured and managed.
+- **Process management**<br/>All IS operations processes should be measured and managed.
 This will ensure that processes are being performed properly, accurately, and within time and budget targets.

 #### IT Service Management